mbudisic/MA533-Clarkson-F19/syllabus.md

 1. TOC
 {: toc style="font-size:10pt; column-count:3; column-width: 20px; column-gap: 20px;" }

-## Learning Objectives

-*
+## Summary of the class

+The purpose of this class is to provide foundation the study of systems of ordinary differential equations for graduate students in applied mathematics.
+More specifically, we will focus on qualitative analysis of nonlinear ODEs.
+The emphasis in the class will be on the theoretical arguments and analytic treatment of small examples, rather than on large-scale computational analysis.
+However, occasionally we will illustrate the concepts by numerical simulation in MATLAB.

+By the end of the class, students will be able to:
+* provide definition of basic terms associated with qualitative analysis dynamical systems and ODEs
+* explain the importance of central theorems in ODEs
+* evaluate, compare, and contrast several notions of stability: for linear systems, local and global stability, linear stability, Lyapunov stability, asymptotic stability, structural stability, ...
+* explain what "manifolds" are, how they organize the structure of dynamical systems
+* explain what "bifurcations" are, and explain several elementary bifurcations
+* define chaos, strange attractors, and state several examples where chaos and strange attractors occur

 ## Topics and textbook

 [![./img/meiss-textbook.jpg]({{site.baseurl}}/img/meiss-textbook.jpg){:width="15%" style="float: right;margin-right: 7px;margin-top: 7px;"}](https://my.siam.org/Store/Product/viewproduct/?ProductId=28569997)

+Detailed list of topics can be found in the [Schedule](./schedule.html) section of this site.
 These topics roughly correspond to chapters 1-5, with selection of topics from chapters 6-8 in the textbook by [**James Meiss, Differential Dynamical Systems (SIAM) Revised Ed.**](https://my.siam.org/Store/Product/viewproduct/?ProductId=28569997)

 **Regular and frequent access to textbook is mandatory.** Any format of the textbook is fine (ebook, hardcopy, borrowed, owned), but don't count that "sharing a textbook" and occassionally looking at it will be enough.
 The "Revised edition" is recommended.
 The book's price can be reduced from $87 to $61 by **joining SIAM for free!**.
 If you are using the previous edition of the book, check the Preface of the Revised edition to see what the differences are.